Iterative stochastic subspace self-consistent field method: Theory

-In Table \ref{tab:algo}, we summarize the I3SCF algorithm.
-For comparison purpose, we also report the main steps of the usual SCF procedure.
-Loop \textbf{2.2.} over the $K$ subsets can be efficiently parallelized, and each subset can be allocated to a single core.
+The I3SCF algorithm is summarized in Fig.~\ref{fig:algo}.
+For comparison, we also report the main steps of the usual SCF procedure.
+Loop \textbf{2.2.}~over the $K$ subsets can be efficiently parallelized as each subset can be allocated to a single core.
 The main advantage of the I3SCF algorithm is that the expensive $O(N^3)$ diagonalization step of the ``total'' Fock matrix is reduced to smaller diagonalizations.
-Because each of these diagonalizations only cost $O(L^3)$ (step \textbf{2.2.2.}), the total computational cost (i.e. over the $K$ subsets) is reduced to $O(N L^2)$.
-This is illustrated in Fig.~\ref{fig:CPU} where we compare the calculation time as a function of $N$ for step \textbf{2.2} in the conventional SCF algorithm and for step \textbf{2.2.2} in the I3SCF[$K$] algorithm.
-As one can see, for any value of $K$, the \textit{``Divide \& Conquer''} diagonalization strategy of the I3SCF algorithm is becoming eventually faster than the ``full'' diagonalization required by the conventional SCF, with a cost growing only linearly with $N$.
+Because each of these diagonalizations only cost $O(L^3)$ (step \textbf{2.2.2.}), the total computational cost (i.e.~over the $K$ subsets) is reduced to $K \times O(L^3) = O(N L^2)$ for the I3SCF algorithm.
+This is a significant reduction in cost compared to the $O(N^3)$ diagonalization cost of the usual SCF algorithm.

+We illustrate this point in Fig.~\ref{fig:CPU}, where we compare the calculation time as a function of $N$ for step \textbf{2.2}~in the conventional SCF algorithm and for step \textbf{2.2.2}~in the I3SCF algorithm.
+As one can see, for any value of $K$, the \textit{``Divide \& Conquer''} diagonalization strategy of the I3SCF algorithm eventually becomes faster than the ``full'' diagonalization required by the conventional SCF, with a cost growing near-linearly with $N$.
 In comparison, the usual SCF method exhibits a steep increase of the calculation time.